joao-nunes/spiking-neural-networks-a-survey/README.md

 ## Credits and Aknowledgments

-This work implements the paper: ["Unsupervised Learning of Digit Recognition using Spike Timing Dependent Plasticity"](https://doi.org/10.3389/fncom.2015.00099) [1] as suggested in [BindsNET examples directory](https://github.com/BindsNET/bindsnet/blob/master/examples/mnist/eth_mnist.py).
+This work implements: ["Unsupervised Learning of Digit Recognition using Spike Timing Dependent Plasticity"](https://doi.org/10.3389/fncom.2015.00099) [1] as suggested in [BindsNET examples directory](https://github.com/BindsNET/bindsnet/blob/master/examples/mnist/eth_mnist.py).

 An honorable mention to the authors of [Enabling spike-based backpropagation for training deep neural network architectures] (https://doi.org/10.3389/fnins.2020.00119) [2] as we built on top of their ideas regarding spiking neural networks trained with surrogate gradients.